Sveta Bilyalova Sizzles In Plunge Top & Tight Pants In Three New Selfies

 “You have jewish ‘hamsa’ on your neck?” asked another fan.

-“I know, i live in Israel, it was half retoric question, hopped that she will answer,” added the same fan, after someone else confirmed that her necklace was a Hamsa hand.
+“I know, i live in Israel, it was half retoric question, hopped [SIC] that she will answer,” added the same fan, after someone else confirmed that her necklace was a Hamsa hand.

 Others praised her personality, and noticed the geotag.